 Having the ability to forecast sales is powerful.
 It means reliable future projections and a solid basis for strategy revisions, which lets your clients strategize in advance.

-In addition, your agency is able to determine the marketing mix that leads to the most favorable sales outcomes.
+In addition, your agency is able to determine the marketing mix that leads to the most favorable sales outcomes, which influences future campaigns.
 This means maximum revenue potential for your clients and more confidence in your agency’s capabilities.

 How Media Mix Modeling Works